Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Empirical Sampling Morphisms

-Constructing interesting examples of empirical sampling morphisms, which we devote \cref{sec:es_BorelStoch,sec:es_integration} to, requires a fair amount of measure-theoretic details.
+Constructing interesting examples of empirical sampling morphisms, which we devote \Cref{sec:es_BorelStoch,sec:es_integration} to, requires a fair amount of measure-theoretic details.
 Before doing so, let us note that we cannot expect empirical sampling morphisms to be natural transformations in $X$, at least not in $\BorelStoch$ (see \Cref{rem:es_not_natural}).
 Nevertheless, they can be transported along copyable retracts, which can be thought of as a weak form of naturality.

-\begin{lemma}[Retracts of empirical sampling morphisms] Let $\cC$ be a positive and $\sigma$-continuous quasi-Markov category with Kolmogorov powers $X^\N$ and $Y^\N$.
+\begin{lem}[Retracts of empirical sampling morphisms] Let $\cC$ be a positive and $\sigma$-continuous quasi-Markov category with Kolmogorov powers $X^\N$ and $Y^\N$.
 Let $\es_X : X^\N \to X$ be an empirical sampling morphism for $X$.
 Then for any copyable morphism $\iota : Y \to X$ with left inverse $\pi : X \to Y$, the morphism